p-costa/SNaC/utils/snac_grid_generator/README.md

 folder-import button. `snac_grid_project.json` is preferred when present;
 otherwise the importer reconstructs the project from `blocks.nml`.
 Any `grid/grid_[xyz]_b_###.bin` files, or `data/` equivalents, replace the axis definition with their exact face coordinates.
-The same conversion is available
-headlessly:
+If one copy is invalid and the other is valid, the valid copy is imported with a warning.
+If both are valid but differ, `grid/` remains authoritative and the difference is reported.
+The same conversion is available headlessly:

 ```sh
 python3 -m utils.snac_grid_generator.cli import path/to/case -o imported-project.json